voxpupuli/puppet-virtualbox/README.markdown

 This module is tested with:

-- CentOS 5.10
+- CentOS 5.11
-- CentOS 6.5
+- CentOS 6.6
 - CentOS 7.0
 - Debian 6.0.7
 - Debian 7.3
 - Ubuntu 10.04
 - Ubuntu 12.04
 - Ubuntu 14.04
-- OpenSuSE 13.1

 It may work on other distros and OS versions, but these are the versions that we're targeting.
 If you wish to see another distro/version added to this list, so would we!
 PRs are welcome :)

-This module is tested with the latest version of Puppet 2.7 and all minor versions of Puppet 3; all Puppet supported versions of Ruby are included in the test matrix.
-It is also tested with the future parser in the latest release of Puppet.
+This module is tested with the latest version of Puppet 2.7 as well as all minor versions of Puppet 3 and Puppet 4; all Puppet supported versions of Ruby are included in the test matrix.
 If you're interested in the testing matrix, please have a look at the `.travis.yml` file in the root of the module.

 ## Usage